Liteboho27/Consumer-Behaviour-Analysis/README.md

 **Main Recommendations**
 - Outerwear category has growth potential, focus marketing efforts on this category to drive up sales
-- Prioritize growing the subscription base for better long-term retention; use discounts more tactically (acquisition, inventory clearance) rather than as a default lever.
+- Prioritize growing the subscription base for better long-term retention and use discounts more tactically (acquisition, inventory clearance) rather than as a default lever.

 ## Tech Stack